Andrew W. Loomis

-Andrew Williams Loomis (June 27, 1797 – August 24, 1873) was a U.S. Representative from Ohio during the year 1837.
+Andrew Williams Loomis (June 27, 1797 – August 24, 1873) was a 19th-century American lawyer who served as a U.S. Representative from Ohio during the year 1837.

 Biography

 Born in Lebanon, Connecticut, Loomis earned his law degree from Union College, Schenectady, New York, in 1819.
 He was admitted to the bar, and moved to Canton, Ohio to practice law.
 He then moved to New Lisbon (now Lisbon), Ohio.
 He served as delegate to the National-Republican State convention in 1827 and 1828.

+Congress

 Loomis was elected as a Whig to the Twenty-fifth Congress and served from March 4, 1837, until October 20, 1837, when he resigned.

+Later career

 He then relocated to Pittsburgh, Pennsylvania in 1839, and resumed his legal practice.
 He served as member of the Peace Conference of 1861 held in Washington, D.C., in an effort to devise means to prevent the impending war.

 Sometime around 1868, he moved to Cleveland, Ohio.

 Death and interment

 Loomis died while on a visit to Cumberland, Maryland on August 24, 1873.
 He was interred in the Allegheny Cemetery, in Pittsburgh, Pennsylvania.